 Environment Victoria’s Healthy Rivers Campaign has a long and proud history of working to get rivers a fair share of their own water, so that they can survive and thrive under all climate conditions, with plenty of successes.

 For many years we have worked hard for a successful Murray-Darling Basin Plan that will return water to northern Victoria’s rivers and wetlands.
 The Murray and the Goulburn, our biggest rivers, supply water for irrigation and have paid a heavy price.
 The national plan agreed in 2012 should be setting our rivers up for a healthier future but it’s under pressure from all directions.

-We need both the Turnbull and Andrews governments to put in the hard yards and make a success of the plan so that meets its mandate to restore our precious rivers to health.
+We need both the federal and Victorian governments to put in the hard yards and make a success of the plan so that meets its mandate to restore our precious rivers to health.

 Climate change is rapidly eroding our water supplies,with some of our rivers losing 70 percent of their flows over the last 20 years.
 At the same time population growth is pushing up demand for water.
 We’ve developed an ‘Aquaprint‘ that outlines a community vision for water reform in Victoria to help address these issues.
 Now it’s up to the Andrews government to put some of those ideas into action in its new plan ‘Water for Victoria’.